jgamper/compay-syntax/README.md

 This respository aims to develop a tool for sampling from Whole-Slide-Images (WSIs) in an efficient manner.
 It aims to work with all WSIs that can be read by [openslide](https://github.com/openslide).
 Sample data for demos is available [here](https://www.dropbox.com/sh/khsvxpe568f77xm/AABqQYLb6SBonAe77tELccY8a?dl=0) (from [Camelyon 16](https://camelyon17.grand-challenge.org/) dataset).

+When sampling patches we would like to be able to assign a class label (e.g. a binary mask with normal==0 vs cancer==1).
+This is facilitated by adding a multi-resolution annotation mask.
+WSI annotations can be made efficiently with a program such as [ASAP](https://github.com/GeertLitjens/ASAP) and are often stored as xml files.
+These in turn can be converted to the multi-resolution annotation masks we want. *To do: Detail how to achieve this!*

 Some features:

 - `modules.slide_sampler.Slide_Sampler()`

 Used to sample patches from a WSI.
-We can generate a background mask or add a multi-resolution annotation mask:
+We can generate a background mask or add a binary multi-resolution annotation mask:

 *left: WSI, middle: generated background mask, right: added annotation mask*